 Execution- We created a temperature-location tracking dynamic banner using Flash and php for paid and owned media respectively.
 This banner would first detect a user’s IP through and script, then map the IP against a Geo IP database, and basis the location the weather in the user’s locale was pulled via a weather API.
 Another script would then detect the weather condition and would throw up the relevant version of the banner & site skin.
 All this would happen at the time the publisher’s homepage (i.e. MSN) loads.
 The messaging reflected on banner and site skin was in sync with the temperature/weather outside and in all scenarios; it gave the users a reason to switch to the Cool Collection.
 For instance, if it was a scorching 40 degree it pushed the Cool Collection as being a perfect fit, but for cities that may have had more pleasant weather, the messaging connected the breeze and comfort with the feeling of wearing the cool collection.

-The MSN banner with different skins depending on the temperature-
+The MSN banner with dynamically changing skins depending on the temperature-

 The HTML5 landing environment for the Keep Cool campaign-